sitharavpk/Coffee-Data-Analysis/README.md

         Unit price as $ 10

 5. Checked for duplicates.

          No duplicates found

-6. Made Pivot Table to analyse data and build charts for the dashboard.
+7. Made Pivot Table to analyse data and build charts for the dashboard.

+          1. Total Sales
+          2. County Bar Chart
+          3. Top 5 Customers